Administrative details of CS115/MAS115

 CS115/MAS115 was designed by including some of the material that were previously taught in two other courses, CS110 and CS114.
 Often you may find that some document we assign refers to one of these courses.
 This is normal.

 Class participation, Reading material, Quizes and Assignments: You are required to study the reading material assigned for each lecture before you come to class, and respond to a quiz assigned for the class.
 This is important since that way we can gear the classroom discussion towards the issues that you need to understand better.
-There will also be bi-weekly assignments that will test a deeper understangind of the material.
+There will also be a weekly assignments that will test a deeper understangind of the material.

 calendars as they are not flexible.